 Blended families know first-hand that when it comes to holidays, the day on the calendar doesn’t matter.
 It’s when you can all be together.

-The fact it piggy backs Mother’s Day, feels a bit too symbolic for me.
+The fact that it piggy backs off of Mother’s Day, feels a bit too symbolic for me.
 It seems like another reminder that you’re not the mom.
 You’re second best.
 Just the stepmom.

 Stepmother’s Day – a day, that the majority of the population doesn’t know exists – for lack of better words (or maybe not) seems like a consolation prize.